Upcoming Events

 Music: Jana Cohen

-Bar Mitzvah of Silas Curtis, Saturday, October 25, at 10:30am, led by Silas, Rabbi Block, and Cantor Levine in the Sanctuary.
+Bar Mitzvah of Samuel Levin, Saturday, February 7, at 10:30am, led by Samuel, Rabbi Block, Jana Cohen, and Josiah Wheeler, accompanied by Kathy Cooper in the Sanctuary.

 To receive the most up to date information on services and programs, please join our email list by filling our this form.